Asia Inc earnings: China slowdown and Southeast Asia boom

 By Anshuman Daga and Vikram Subhedar

-SINGAPORE/HONG KONG Australian companies' fortunes faded even faster than those in recession-hit Spain over the last month, dragged down by a slowing Chinese economy that is also hurting companies in Taiwan and Hong Kong, Thomson Reuters StarMine data shows.
+SINGAPORE/HONG KONG, July 12 Australian companies' fortunes faded even faster than those in recession-hit Spain over the last month, dragged down by a slowing Chinese economy that is also hurting companies in Taiwan and Hong Kong, Thomson Reuters StarMine data shows.

 Projections for forward 12-month earnings for Australia have come off 5 percent over the past month, twice as much as the 2.4 percent cut to Spanish company forecasts.
 Across the Asia-Pacific, estimates have slipped 1.4 percent, and globally they have been cut by 1.2 percent.